Undead (Mayfair Games)

 Undead is a supplement for fantasy role-playing games published by Mayfair Games in 1986.

 Contents

-Undead is a campaign setting that describes the volcanic realm of Verdaise, the land of the undead.
-The book includes many new undead monsters, spells, and magic items, a description of undead war tactics, plus a scenario set in Verdaise for character levels 6-9.
+Undead is a campaign setting supplement which details the volcanic realm known as Verdaise, which is ruled by the undead.
+The book presents a collection of new undead monsters, spells, and magic items, as well as details of tactics that undead use in war, as well as an adventure scenario that takes place in Verdaise and is intended for player characters of levels 6-9.